-A fierce summer storms rolls through Charleston, creating an ominous gray background behind the beautiful St. Matthew’s Lutheran Church.
-The church was founded in 1840 primarily by German-speaking Lutherans from the English-speaking St. John’s Lutheran Church on Archdale Street.
+Beautiful St. Matthew’s Lutheran Church, located in Charleston, was founded in 1840 primarily by German-speaking Lutherans from the English-speaking St. John’s Lutheran Church on Archdale Street.
 These Lutherans wished to worship in their native language.
 In 1842 the congregation’s first church, a Greek Revival edifice designed by noted architect Edward Brickell White, was completed at 48 Hasell Street.
 As the German community expanded in Charleston, the congregation eventually outgrew its first church and built this Gothic Revival edifice in 1872.
 The Hasell Street church is now occupied by St. Johannes Evangelical Lutheran Church.

 The city suffered an outbreak of yellow fever in the mid-nineteenth century.
 Sadly, the death rate forced the congregation to purchase land for a second cemetery, as the church’s burial grounds on Reid Street soon reached maximum capacity.
 St. Matthews bought 55 acres near the Cooper River to be used as Bethany Cemetery, and the church maintains the all-faith cemetery today.
 The Reid Street cemetery land, then called Hampstedt Cemetery, is now used for housing, and the cemetery’s remains were relocated to Bethany in 2009.